Home Appliances

 Philips Air Purifiers: The right modes on Black Friday Deals

-Those who think that the home environment is one of the healthiest and cleanest is wrong.
-Unfortunately, it is within the walls of the house that lurks germs, bacteria, and other harmful substances that can cause respiratory problems and lead to allergies and asthma.
-And a vacuum cleaner is certainly not enough.
+Those who think that the home environment is one of the healthiest and cleanest are wrong.
+Unfortunately, it is within the walls of the house that lurk germs, bacteria, and other harmful substances that can cause respiratory problems and lead to allergies and asthma.
+And a vacuum cleaner is undoubtedly not enough.

-To combat and eliminate these unwanted substances, it is now possible to rely on a newly developed appliance, the air purifier that, through a specially designed filtering system, acts on germs, viruses, pollens, and mites, purifying the air and making it healthier and more breathable.
+To combat and eliminate these unwanted substances, it is now possible to rely on a newly developed appliance, the air purifier, which, through a specially designed filtering system, acts on germs, viruses, pollens, and mites, purifying the air and making it healthier and more breathable.

-On the market, there are many models of purifiers, and the choice is not easy: in this article, we deal with the purifiers of Philips, their characteristics, and in what are different from those of Dyson, the other brand that currently is king.
+On the market, there are many models of purifiers, and the choice is not easy.
+In this article, we focus on the purifiers from Philips, their characteristics, and what makes them different from those of Dyson, the other brand that is currently the leader.

 Air Purifier: What it is and how it works?

 The Air purifier is a medium-sized appliance that looks like a small portable air conditioner.
-It is light and not bulky and is made to move from one room to another and be placed on a shelf or table, or, in the case of larger ones, on the floor.
+It is lightweight and not bulky, designed to be easily moved from one room to another and placed on a shelf, table, or, in the case of larger ones, on the floor.

 Let’s move on to the operation.
 The purifier performs its function to make the air healthier through a triple filtering system: the dust filter blocks larger particles such as germs, bacteria, fungi, and molds.
-The HEPA filter acts on the smallest particles like dust mites and pollen, finally, the active carbon filter works on the fumes and unpleasant odors that often form at home.
-Once all these particles and substances have been blocked, the negative ionizer thinks of eliminating them permanently from the air.
+The HEPA filter captures the tiniest particles, including dust mites and pollen.
+Finally, the active carbon filter works on fumes and unpleasant odors that often form at home.
+Once all these particles and substances have been removed, the negative ionizer aims to eliminate them permanently from the air.

-Some Philips air purifiers, including, are equipped with intelligent sensors: real-time feedback on air quality is released via a display.
-If the air does not fall within ideal standards, the purifier will operate in automatic mode to restore and return the air to an acceptable and quality level.
+Some Philips air purifiers are equipped with intelligent sensors, providing real-time feedback on air quality through a display.
+If the air does not meet ideal standards, the purifier will operate in automatic mode to restore and return the air to an acceptable and high-quality level.

-In addition to checking the quality of the filters and the presence of intelligent sensors, it is good to inquire about the amount of air that the purifier is able to clean within one hour: it is called CADR this unit of measurement in cubic meters per hour.
+In addition to checking the quality of the filters and the presence of intelligent sensors, it is also beneficial to inquire about the amount of air that the purifier can clean within one hour.
+This is measured in CADR, a unit of measurement in cubic meters per hour.

 The more air is purified, the more the environment will remain healthy over time.
-In addition, there are purifiers designed for small and medium-sized environments and others that also act on surfaces of almost 100 square meters: it is another data to be evaluated to choose the right purifier.
+In addition, there are purifiers designed for small and medium-sized environments, as well as others that can also cover surfaces of almost 100 square meters.
+This is another factor to consider when choosing the right purifier.

 Not to forget, then, to check what the level of consumption, if it is equipped with a night function to reduce noise and what are, if there are extra components that can make its use more pleasant.